 It also comes equipped with a 4k wide-angle camera and stereo speakers.

 - Enterprise Plan: Quote-based

-The free plan allows 100 participants, the Starter plan allows 150 participants, while Business and Enterprise plans allow up to 200 and 100,000 attendees, respectively.
+The free plan allows 100 meeting participants, the Starter plan allows 150 attendees, while Business and Enterprise plans allow up to 200 and 100,000 attendees, respectively.

 Best for small and mid-sized businesses ($2.5 per month).

 Zoho Meeting is another popular Zoom alternative on this list that helps you host webinars and online meetings and broadcast demos.
 It lets you join or launch the meeting without actually installing the software.

 Although you can host the meeting only via the iOS app, it lets you join meetings using both Android and iOS apps.
 You also get an app extension for Firefox and Chrome browsers.